What am I doing with my second life?

 The White-throated kingfisher (Halcyon smyrnensis)

-Didn't come across any big cats on this safari.
+We didn't come across any big cats on this safari.